MarcoReidelbach/MaRDMO-Plugin/README.md

 The functionality of the Export/Query Plugin is captured in the questionnaire, such that a single button controls everything.

-So far, there is no connection to the *real* MaRDI Portal / Knowledge Graph.
-To test MaRDMO a local [instance of the MaRDI Portal](https://github.com/MaRDI4NFDI/portal-compose) or any other [wikibase](https://www.mediawiki.org/wiki/Wikibase/Installation) needs to be installed/uesd.
+MaRDMO connects individual RDMO instances with the MaRDI Portal and its underlying Knowledge Graph.
+To use MaRDMO with any other [wikibase](https://www.mediawiki.org/wiki/Wikibase/Installation) a script is provided to prepare the wikibase for MaRDMO.

 ## Repository structure